 When they bet huge odds on.

 Betting odds on takes a certain mentality.
-You find comfort in the fact that your horse is favourite, high-profile trainer, leading jockey takes the mount.
-All the money is on this beast so let's feel the safety in numbers.
+You find comfort in the fact that your horse is favourite.
+All the money is on this beast.
+You are happy to be part of the crowd.
+There's safety in numbers.

 What could go wrong?

-Odds on winners are good news but odds on losers hit you hard.
-All that positivity comes back at you in the negative.
-You literally feel as though a clown is following you round the racecourse.
+Odds-on winners are good but odds on losers hit you hard.
+All that positivity comes back with an equal measure of negativity.
+You literally feel like a clown is following you around the racecourse.
 He's pointing at you: smiling, laughing, sneering, mocking.
-You feel like your trousers are going to fall down at any moment and you can't remember if you put on boxers or not.
+You feel as though your trousers are going to fall down at any moment and you can't remember if you put on boxers.

 He shouts: ''Look at this chump, he backed an odds on loser!''